StatistikStadtZuerich/zueridown/README.md

 the file and install it.

-Alternatively, you can download the package from <https://github.com/cynkra/zueridown>, by clicking 'Clone or download' / 'Download Zip'), extract it to any location, e.g., to your Desktop.
+Alternatively, you can download the package from <https://github.com/cynkra/zueridown>, by clicking 'Clone or download'), extract it to any location, e.g., to your Desktop.

 Then, run: